aramis-lab/clinica/docs/CAPS/Specifications.md

                   └─ <participant_id>_<session_id>_<long_id>_hemi-{left|right}_parcellation-<parcellation>_thickness.tsv
 ```

-where each file is explained in the `t1-freesurfer` sub-section.
+where each file is explained in the `t1-freesurfer` subsection.

 !!!
 Note
     The naming convention `<subject_name>.long.<template_name>` is imposed by FreeSurfer.